Gather with us to worship the God who saves sinners.

 Day 6: What Good Is The Gospel Doing In You?

-**Recommended Use**: Listen to the short sermon clip, read and think through the passages, summaries, and questions below, and then meet up to discuss it all with one or more followers of Jesus.
+**Recommended Use**: Listen to the short sermon clip.
+Read through the provided passages and summaries.
+Think and talk through the provided questions.
+Ideally, do all that before, during, or after you meet up to with one or more followers of Jesus.

 READING: